legends2k/blog/content/post/hello_world.md

 [hugo test]: /note/hello_hugo

 # No such thing as a stupid question
-There is a very high probability of errors creeping into the content.  *If a reader is unable to understand something, I'm convinced that it's my ineptitude as a mentor and not the learner's*.
-I would really appreciate you pointing out such errors.
+There is a very high probability of errors creeping into the content; worse it might be downright wrong.  *If a reader is unable to understand something, I'm convinced that it's my ineptitude as a explainer and not the reader's*.
+It simply establishes the fact that I'm primarily a learner and I'm experimenting with my authoring skills.
+In case you notice mistakes, I would really appreciate you pointing it out.

-I am also motivated by [many][inspirors], but that is for a different post.
+I am also motivated by [many][inspirors] but that is for a different post.

 [inspirors]: /post/inspirers